-Add stickers
+Add elements

-- 1. Click the Stickers button on the sidebar to open the list of stickers. - 2.
-Click on a sticker to preview it in the player and choose which you want to use.
-To add a sticker to your favorites, click the heart icon 3.
-Select the sticker and drag it onto the title track of the Timeline.
+- 1. Click the Elements icon on the left-hand sidebar. - 2.
+Go to one of the tabs: Stickers, Callouts, or Frames. - 3.
+Click an element to preview it in the player.
+Click the heart icon to add it to your Favorites. - 4.
+Place the elements you like on the Timeline: - Drag a sticker or a callout onto the title track of the Timeline.
 All titles, callouts, and stickers go on the title track.
-Change the length of a sticker to make it fit the clip.
+Change the sticker's length to make it fit the clip. - $\bullet$ Drag a frame onto the $extra\ video\ track.$